 Hello!
 My name is Arun Frey.
-I'm a data scientist and sociologist.
+I'm a research scientist and sociologist.

 Currently, I am a data scientist at The Regulation, Evaluation, and Governance Lab (RegLab) at Stanford University, working on machine learning solutions that optimise government processes.
 Previously, I was a postdoctoral researcher at the Leverhulme Centre for Demographic Science, University of Oxford and a research fellow at Nuffield College.
 I received my PhD in Sociology at the University of Oxford in 2021 and was based at Harvard University's Department of Sociology as a Visiting Fellow between 2020 and 2021.
 In 2022, I participated in the Data Science for Social Good Fellowship at Carnegie Mellon University.